ppriyank/Pytorch-CustomDataset-FasterRCNN/README.md

 Model predicts : reg_k : (tx, ty, tw, th) : given all the possible anchor boxes, one can estimate the model's predicted anchor boxes (model can't predict coordinates of anchor boxes apprently).

+### CALC IOU (calc_iou function)

+For every model rpn predictions (tx, ty, tw, th) converted to most probable bounding (anchor) boxes, closest GT anchor box is associated.
+For the anchor box to be **qualified anchor box**, only if iou is greater than 0.1.
+If Iou is > 0.5 (positive anchor box ), If 0.1 < iou < 0.5 negative bounding box and less than <0.1 is ambigious (ignored).
+For positive boxes [tx, ty, tw, th] is calculated (used for training the mdoel).
+It returns
+* X : Positive/Negative anchor boxes (n , 4)
+* Y1 : Label of the ground truth of anchor box associated withe qualified bounding boxes (n , # of classes)
+* Y2  : concatenation of the labels : 1 if positive else 0 (n,4 * (# of class - 1) ) labels per class and 4 times because of the 4 values (tx, ty, tw, th) associated with the anchor boxes : (n,4 * (# of class - 1)).

+where n is the qualified number of anchor boxes.

 ### Model